Ituri conflict: CODECO insurgency

 In March 2020, suffered a series of setbacks, losing men, losing territory, and having their leader be killed by the army.
 In retaliation for Ngudjolo's murder, the CODECO increased its attacks in April and regained control of lost localities in Djugu, Mahagi, and Irumu territories.
 After Ngudjolo's death, the CODECO command structure broke down.
 And the control it still has over the Lendu militias is unknown.
 Now many factions including the URPDC are trying to gain control of CODECO's leadership.

 On 17 March, alleged leaders of the URPDC, Raymond Tseni Adrionzi and Joseph Amula (aka Kesta), were arrested.

 In March, 309 CODECO militants were reportedly killed during the Storm of Ituri 2 operation launched by the FARDC in Djugu and Mahagi and in part of Irumu.
 The army lost 63 soldiers in the offensive, it recaptured two militia strongholds in Djaro and Londjango as well as several towns.

 From June to September 2020, CODECO and Patriotic Force and Integrationist of Congo (FPIC) militias, are reported to have killed more than 280 people and abducted over 90 others in Ituri.

 On October 28, the FARDC seized two rebel strongholds in four days of intense fighting which killed 33 CODECO militiamen and 2 soldiers.
 MONUSCO forces also supported the army to repel an attack by CODECO/ALC on the province's capital Bunia on October 24.

 On February 18, 2021, nine ALC /CODECO militiamen were killed as FARDC launched a series of operations against several armed groups in the outskirts of Bunia.
 Army spokesman said several localities where the FPIC (Patriotic and Integrationist Front of Congo) and elements of FRPI had strong influence, were under control of the FARDC.

 From December 2022 to January 2023, CODECO attacks increased leading to the death of at least 195 civilians.
 Such attacks on civilians created a significant deterioration in the local security situation which had in turn, restricted humanitarian aid into the region and increased the number of displaced persons.
 On 19 January 2023, UN peacekeepers discovered the mass graves of over 49 civilians in the villages of Nyamamba and Mbogi, 30 kilometers east of Bunia.
 The victims were purported to have been massacred by CODECO rebels.

+In July 2024, CODECO militiamen attacked the town of Pluto, controlled by the Zairian militia, in the Democratic Republic of Congo, causing the displacement of the population.
+The Zairian militia are a Hema armed group called the Ituri Self-Defense Popular Front, commonly known as Zaïre-FPAC.
+After four hours of fighting, the Armed Forces of the Democratic Republic of Congo (FARDC) intervened.
+Thirteen Zairian soldiers, seven CODECO soldiers and six FARDC soldiers were killed.